Major & Minor Bone Grafting

 Over a period of time, the jawbone associated with missing teeth atrophies or is resorbed.
 This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.

-Today, Drs.
-Pescheret, Hyde, Greising and Tzanos have the ability to grow bone where needed.
+Today, Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle have the ability to grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and an esthetic appearance.

 Major Bone Grafting